 The annual winter surge in hospital admissions is almost completely driven by influenza cases.
-The peak time for the flu to lay waste to your health is from December to March.
-You can reduce your risk to almost zero with a free flu shot.
+The peak time for you to risk a hospital admission from the seasonal flu is from December to March.
+You can reduce your risk to almost zero with a free flu shot in early autumn.

 - You need to be healthy when you get your flu shot.
 As early in autumn as you can, and while you are healthy, get the flu shot;